 1. Heritage brings meaning to people through places, objects and practices, and enhances community engagement and well-being;

-2. Aboriginal peoples have the right to own and control Aboriginal culture and heritage and must have the right to provide free prior and informed consent before activities which will impact on Aboriginal heritage are permitted.
+2. First Nations peoples have the right to own and control First Nations culture and heritage and must have the right to provide free, prior and informed consent before activities which will impact on First Nations heritage are permitted.